ImplFerris/microbit-book/src/hardware.md

 # Hardware details of Micro:bit

 Everything I am going to explain here is already covered in detail in the official Microbit documentation.
-To avoid repeating that information, I will keep it brief and recommend you to read the [official documentation here](https://tech.microbit.org/hardware/2-0-revision/) for more details.
+I will give brief on the hardware details.
+For more in depth technical details, you will need to read the [official documentation here](https://tech.microbit.org/hardware/2-0-revision/).

 At the heart of the board is the nRF52833 system-on-chip (SoC).
 This is where all our code will run.
 It's built around a 32-bit Arm Cortex-M4 processor with a floating point unit(FPU).
 It comes with 128KB of RAM (yep, just 128KB!) and runs at 64 MHz speed.